Ben Bargwanna: Junior career

-Ben Bargwanna started in karts as a child finishing second in the Victorian Karting Championship KA3 Junior class before moving into various Hyundai Excel series in 2016.
-In 2017 he finished third in the Hyundai Excel Nations and in 2018 won the Victorian Series.
+Bargwanna started in karts as a child finishing second in the Victorian Karting Championship KA3 Junior class before moving into various Hyundai Excel series in 2016.
+In 2017, he finished third in the Hyundai Excel Nations and in 2018 won the Victorian Series.

-In 2019 he moved to Formula Ford driving a Spectrum to second in the Victorian Formula Ford Championship.
+In 2019, Bargwanna moved to Formula Ford driving a Spectrum to second in the Victorian Formula Ford Championship.
 In 2020, he again raced in the Victorian Formula Ford Championship and was leading the point score when the season was cancelled due to COVID-19 restrictions.

 TCR Australia

-In 2021, he joined his father Jason Bargwanna in the TCR Australia Touring Car Series driving a Peugeot 308.
-That year he took the 'Rookie of the Year' award and finished tenth in the standings.
+In 2021, Bargwanna joined his father Jason Bargwanna in the TCR Australia Touring Car Series driving a Peugeot 308.
+That year, he took the 'Rookie of the Year' award and finished tenth in the standings.
 2022 he again raced a Peugeot 308, again finishing tenth and winning his first race at Sandown Raceway.

-For 2023 Bargwanna again did the whole Australia series along with six rounds of the TCR World Tour in the aging Peugeot 308.
+For 2023, Bargwanna again did the whole Australia series along with six rounds of the TCR World Tour in the aging Peugeot 308.
 He finished seventh in the Australian Series with a pole position and three podiums his highlights.